hashicorp/packer/website/source/docs/builders/amazon-ebs.html.md

 -   `ami_groups` (array of strings) - A list of groups that have access to launch the resulting AMI(s).
 By default no groups have permission to launch the AMI. `all` will make the AMI publicly accessible.
-AWS currently doesn't accept any value other than "all".
+AWS currently doesn't accept any value other than `all`.

 -   `ami_product_codes` (array of strings) - A list of product codes to associate with the AMI.
 By default no product codes are associated with